A Golden Chanterelle (Cantharellus cibarius) I found in the DFW area June 2, 2015

 Chanterelles are among the easiest wild mushrooms to identify, and they grow in every state but Hawaii.
-They have NO deadly look-alikes, and the only possible toxic (but not deadly) mushrooms that could be confused with the Chanterelle are easily identified, as well.
+They have NO deadly look-alikes, and the only possible toxic (but not deadly) mushrooms that could be confused with the Chanterelle are easily identified, and distinguished, as well.

 Chanterelles do not have gills, like most of the mushrooms we are familiar with.
 Instead, they have blunt “ridges” that run down the underside of the cap onto the stem, and these ridges distinctly fork or split along their path: